ubccr/xdmod/docs/upgrade.md

     # dnf install xdmod-{{ page.sw_version }}-1.0.el8.noarch.rpm

-Likewise, install the latest `xdmod-appkernels` or `xdmod-supremm` RPM files if you have those installed.
+Likewise, install the latest `xdmod-appkernels`, `xdmod-supremm`, and/or `xdmod-ondemand` RPM files if you have those modules installed.

 After upgrading the package you may need to manually merge any files that you have manually changed before the upgrade.
 You do not need to